zidbettencourt/test/README.md

 # test
-This is a test to see if I can access github in orther to retrive packages to then feed grace
+This is a test to see if I can access github in order to retrive packages to then feed grace